 Budget

-Oxfam in Uganda’s average annual budget for the last four years (2017 – 2020) has been approximately €11.5 million.
+Oxfam in Uganda’s average annual budget for the year (2023-24) was approximately €10.7 million.

 Funders